Radiation Exposure Monitoring System (REMS)

 ORISE maintains large database of radition exposure records for the U.S. Department of Energy

 Rule 10 CFR 835 establishes the U.S. Department of Energy’s (DOE) occupational protection rule and requires assessment and recording of radiation doses to individuals who are exposed to sources of radiation or contamination.
 The Radiation Exposure Monitoring System (REMS) database is the radiation exposure data repository for all monitored DOE employees, contractors, subcontractors and members of the public.

 REMS maintains dose records for all monitored individuals dating back to 1969.
-Aggregated, site-specific data are available on the REMS Web site for all years since 1986.
+Aggregated, site-specific data are available on the Radiation Exposure Monitoring System website for all years since 1986.
 Currently, more than 500,000 unique workers are tracked in REMS and there are more than three million radiation exposure records for monitored individuals in the REMS database.
 A total of 98 organizations report data for 30 DOE sites.

 The Oak Ridge Institute for Science and Education (ORISE) provides management and operational support for REMS, including:

 - Data analysis